|

 Secret tunnel

-St. Mary's church (TG373251) is just across the road from the Maid's Head pub.
-This inn was built in 1380 according to the deeds, to house the masons who were constructing the church, and a tunnel was said to connect the two.
+St. Mary's church (TG373251) is just across the road from the (former) Maid's Head pub.
+This building - now home to several shops - was built in 1380 according to the deeds, to house the masons who were constructing the church, and a tunnel was said to connect the two.
 But as the church guide says, "why anyone should go to that trouble Heaven knows - the traffic in the High Street cannot have been that bad!"
 Some have suggested they were trying to keep some of the drunken workers out of the public gaze.

 The Devil's Hole